SgtEpsilon/Retro-Replay-V2/README.md

 - Check that current day is in `openDays` config
 - Verify no blackout date is set for today (`/listblackouts`)
 - Ensure bot has permission to post in signup channel
-- Verify bot is running during the 5 PM London time window
+- Verify bot is running during the configured `autoPostHour` window
+- Check that `timezone` is correctly set in config.json
 - Check console logs for "Auto-posted" or skip messages
 - Look for "already exists" messages indicating duplicate prevention